stharanzn/GreenMark/readme.md

 6. Access the application on your web browser at:
 > http://localhost:4000/

+### Note
+This project was supposed to be deployed on the google AMD instance, but we were not able to enable the billing system in the google account and therefore were not able to create an AMD instance, therefore we have deployed it in azure for the submission of the first round.

 # License
 This project is licensed under the _MIT License._